Sylius/MolliePlugin/UPGRADE-3.0.md

 1. The `sylius/admin-order-creation-plugin` integration layer has been removed as there are no plans of updating it to Sylius 2.0.

+1. The `sylius/refund-plugin` has been made optional, but it's required for the refund functionality to work.
+   If you want to allow refunding orders you need to install it.

 1. The following classes have been removed:

     - `Sylius\MolliePlugin\StateMachine\Transition\PaymentStateMachineTransition`